ytbkoworld/element451-docs/import-export/FORMULAS.md

 Number of parameters: 3
 Type of parameters: string, number, number

-INPUT: SUBSTR(1, 1, 1)
+INPUT: SUBSTR("abcdef", 0, -1)
+OUTPUT: "abcde"

+INPUT: SUBSTR("abcdef", 2, -1)
+OUTPUT: "cde"

+INPUT: SUBSTR(abcdef", 4, -4)
+OUTPUT: false

+INPUT: SUBSTR("abcdef", -3, -1)
-OUTPUT: 1
+OUTPUT: "de"
 ```

 ## CONCAT

-CONCAT: CONCAT("abc","def",...) function returns the concatanated strings: "abcdef".
+The concatenation function `CONCAT` returns the concatanated strings.
 There is no preset limit on the number of parameters.

 Usage example:

 ```
 Name of the function: CONCAT
-Number of parameters: 1
+Number of parameters: unlimited
 Type of parameters: number

-INPUT: CONCAT(1)
+INPUT: CONCAT("ABC", "DEF")
-OUTPUT: 1
+OUTPUT: "ABCDEF"
 ```

 ## TRIM

-TRIM: TRIM(" abc  ") function returns the trimmed version of the string parameter: " abc  " -> "abc".
+The trim function `TRIM` returns the trimmed version of the given string.

 Usage example: